ribomation/EPAgentScripts/README.md

 General installation instructions
 ---------------------------------

-Grap the interesting Perl (*.pl) script from GitHub (https://github.com/ribomation/EPAgentScripts) together with its dependent Perl modules (*.pm) and copy them into $epagent/epaplugins/ribomation.
+Grab the interesting Perl (*.pl) script from GitHub (https://github.com/ribomation/EPAgentScripts) together with its dependent Perl modules (*.pm) and copy them into $epagent/epaplugins/ribomation.

 All scripts can be run on the command-line, to test them out before configuring EPA.
 All scripts